Roth vs Traditional IRA

 Roth vs Traditional IRA: the Roth wins more often than you think.

 A 2026 decision register for Americans choosing between Roth and Traditional IRAs.
-Real dollar projections, current IRS limits, and the specific cases where Traditional actually beats Roth.
-No vague "it depends" answers.
+Every contribution limit and income phase-out on this page is sourced from IRS Publication 590-A and IRS Notice 2025-67.
+Real dollar projections, the IRS phase-out tables verbatim, and the specific cases where Traditional actually beats Roth.

 § I